LATEST ANALYSIS UPDATE

 3.16 About 6% of the members are classified as Singletons until a closely matching participant joins the study.
 Some of these Singletons may turn out to be recent NPEs.

-NB Not included in these statistics are several individuals, known as False Positives, testers whose surname does not sound like Irwin but who have a genetic distance of 4/37 or less and who have tested, or are expected to be, L555-.
+NB Not included in these statistics are a few testers, known as False Positives, whose surname does not sound like Irwin but who claimed to be Irwin NPEs.
 Such “matches” can probably be attributed to "convergence" of random mutations, and are unlikely to have a genealogical relationship with any Irwin etc.